Cablepicker/cablepicker.github.io/README.md

 # Cable Picker Application

+## Introduction
+This is the support website page for the **Cable Picker** application, the App for electrical cables calculation.

 ## Contact and Support
-This is the support website page for the **Cable Picker** application.
 For any queries, please contact us on the below address:

 cablepicker.s1@gmail.com